Mrityunjay19/data-movies/readme.md

 Movies were selected for inclusion if they had a known length and had been rated by at least one IMDB user.
 The final output contains the following fields:

 * title.
 Title of the movie.
-* director .
+* director.
 Director of the movie.
-* cast .
+* cast.
 Actors in the movie.
 * year.
 Year of release.
 * budget.
 Total budget (if known) in US dollars
 * length.
 Length in minutes.